 Prior authorization.
-Prior authorization from MIC may be required before you receive services or supplies, even if a provider has directed or recommended that you receive the services or supplies.
-For a list of the specific services and supplies that require MIC's prior authorization, please call Customer Service at one of the telephone numbers listed inside the front cover.
+Prior authorization from Medica may be required before you receive services or supplies, even if a provider has directed or recommended that you receive the services or supplies.
+For a list of the specific services and supplies that require Medica's prior authorization, please call Member Services at one of the telephone numbers listed inside the front cover.
 See How To Access Your Benefits for more information about the prior authorization process.

 - In-network benefits apply to miscellaneous medical services and supplies received from a network provider. - Out-of-network benefits apply to miscellaneous medical services and supplies received from a non-network provider.
-In addition to the deductible and coinsurance described for out-ofnetwork benefits, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+In addition to the deductible and coinsurance described for out-ofnetwork benefits, you are responsible for any charges in excess of the non-network provider reimbursement amount, except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.
 Please see Important member information about out-of-network benefits in How To Access Your Benefits for more information.